salunkeakash/salunkeakash/README.md

 ## Hey, I'm Akash Salunke !👋 <a align="left"> <img src="https://komarev.com/ghpvc/?username=iamEtornam&label=Views&color=blue&style=plastic" alt="iamEtornam" /> </a>

-I'm a Software Engineer who loves building mobile and backend services.
+I'm a Software Developer Developing Information Systems by Studying Operations, Designing, Implementing new systems and features, as well as modify and maintain existing systems for adaptation to business and/or technology changes.

 <br/>
 <br/>
 <!-- Ask me anything about...